Undergraduate Student Communications

 Graduation Application Deadlines

-With the application process for graduation now open, students are encouraged to apply for graduation in May 2024 by the February 28, 2024 deadline.
-Students who do not apply by the deadline may need to apply for graduation in November 2024.
+With the application process for graduation now open, students are encouraged to apply for graduation in May 2025 by the February 28, 2025 deadline.
+Students who do not apply by the deadline may need to apply for graduation in November 2025.
 Late applications will only be accepted in extremely extenuating circumstances.
-Please ensure you have met all graduation requirements and if possible see an Academic Advisor prior to the January19, 2024 add/drop date.
+Please ensure you have met all graduation requirements and if possible see an Academic Advisor prior to the January 17, 2025 add/drop date.

 We want you to succeed!
 Please use the many resources available to you on our campus.